RevenueHunt/docs/docs/how-to-guides/sync-selected-collections.md

 4. **Monitor Your Product Limit**: Keep an eye on the product limit associated with your current plan.
 Once this limit is reached, you will not be able to activate additional collections for synchronization.
 5. **Sync Your Selections**: Once you’re done selecting collections, click `run manual sync` to sync them with your store.
 6. **Automatic Updates**: Shop Quiz automatically updates the products from the synced collections once a day, ensuring your quiz always features up-to-date information and product availability.

+---
+This article explains how to use the `collection-first` feature in Shop Quiz.